John787320/zendesk_url/.github/ISSUE_TEMPLATE.md

+# Issue or Feature Request

-# Prerequisites
+## Prerequisites for Issues

-Please answer the following questions for yourself before submitting an issue.
+Please answer the following questions before submitting an issue.

 - [ ] I am running the latest version
 - [ ] I checked the documentation and found no answer
 - [ ] I checked to make sure that this issue has not already been filed

+# Current Behavior

+Please describe the behavior you are experiencing.

 # Expected Behavior

-Please describe the behavior you are expecting.

-# Current Behavior

-What is the current behavior?
+What is the desired behavior?

 # Failure Information (for bugs)

-Please help provide information about the failure if this is a bug.
-If it is not a bug, please remove the rest of this template.
+Please provide any info around the issue you are seeing.

 ## Steps to Reproduce

 Please provide detailed steps for reproducing the issue.

-1. step 1
-2. step 2
-3. you get it...

 ## Context